 Crisis and the uncertainty and panic that accompany it often opens doors to criminality, inviting bad actors to prey upon our fears and anxieties.
-The global pandemic has unfortunately provided such an opportunity, unprecedented in modern times: allowing hackers and scammers to take advantage of distracted governments and law enforcement agencies and of the disruption to increasingly anxious citizens’ routines to carry out financial theft and money-laundering schemes.
+The global pandemic has unfortunately provided such an opportunity, unprecedented in modern times: allowing hackers and scammers to take advantage of distracted governments and law enforcement agencies and of the disruption to increasingly anxious citizens’ routines to carry out financial crime and money-laundering schemes.

 Interpol has even issued an official warning over fraud schemes linked to COVID-19, detailing some 30 fraud types ranging from phishing attempts to phony sales calls.
 To make matters worse, our disrupted routines pose a serious challenge to fraud detection tools utilized by banks that analyze patterns in payment and money movement, making it much harder to detect truly suspicious behavior within a sea of false positives.